Find and and tackle your German debtor

 – – –

-For more information on German law and the German legal system: the bilingual brochures “Law – Made in Germany” (free download here) as well as “Continental Law” (free download here).
+For more information on German law and the German legal system see our expert law blog on litigation German Civil Procedure as well as the bilingual brochures “Law – Made in Germany” (free download here) as well as “Continental Law” (free download here).
 If you wish to look up specific German legislation you find central German statutes on the website of the German Department of Justice (here), including an English version of the Code of Civil Procedure.
 The German Civil Code (Bürgerliches Gesetzbuch) is available for download here: German_Civil_Code_in_English_language.

 The law firms Graf & Partners (Germany) and Lyndales (UK) have many years of experience in civil and business law matters as well as litigation.
 So, should you need assistance with British-German legal issues do not hesitate to contact us by email at: schmeilzl [at] grafpartner.com